bitcoin/bitcoin/doc/translation_process.md

 Translations
 ============

-The Syscoin-Core project has been designed to support multiple localisations.
+The Syscoin Core project has been designed to support multiple localisations.
 This makes adding new phrases, and completely new languages easily achievable.
-For managing all application translations, Syscoin-Core makes use of the Transifex online translation management tool.
+For managing all application translations, Syscoin Core makes use of the Transifex online translation management tool.

 ### Helping to translate (using Transifex)
 Transifex is setup to monitor the Github repo for updates, and when code containing new translations is found, Transifex will process any changes.
 It may take several hours after a pull-request has been merged, to appear in the Transifex web interface.

 Multiple language support is critical in assisting Syscoin’s global adoption, and growth.
-One of Syscoin’s greatest strengths is cross-border money transfers, any help making that easier is greatly appreciated.
+One of Syscoin’s greatest strengths is cross-boarder money transfers, any help making that easier is greatly appreciated.

 See the [Transifex Syscoin project](https://www.transifex.com/projects/p/syscoin/) to assist in translations.
 You should also join the translation mailing list for announcements - see details below.